freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

   - Two Loops theory of social progress
 - Anticipated Broader Impacts of the OSE

+##### Aggressively open source
+- FOSS as a matter of moral imperative centered on the premises of Univerisal Design and Universal Access
+  - Identification of strategic advantage within the contexts of FOSS being the 'right thing to do'
+  - See "why open source misses the point"

 ## Long Term Vision for
 Describe the Ideal Perfect Future vision of...